 In November 2020, Pelangio entered into an option agreement with BNT Resources Ghana Ltd., ("BNT") to acquire a 100% interest Subriso-Kokotro concession ("Dankran property").
 The Dankran property covers an area of 34.65 km2 contiguous to the northeastern corner of Pelangio's Obuasi project.
 The Prospecting License covers the same Birimian sedimentary and volcanic stratigraphy that hosts AngloGold Ashanti's 30+ million-ounce Obuasi Mine, 25 kilometers to the southwest, plus several prospective northeasterly striking regional structures.
-Refer to Figure 1.

-Terms of the Dankran Option Agreement
+Terms of the Option Agreement

-In order to acquire 100% interest in the Dankran property, Pelangio must pay to BNT Ghana an aggregate of US\$300,000, and issue 1,000,000 shares in accordance with the following schedule:
+In order to acquire 100% interest in the Dankran property, Pelangio must pay to BNT Ghana an aggregate of \$300,000, and issue 1,000,000 shares in accordance with the following schedule:

-Cash Payments (USD) Share Issuances Year \$50,000 - On the date an offer letter is received from the Minerals Commission of Ghana (paid) \$50,000 - On the Effective Date (paid January 13, 2021) \$100,000 250,000 On or before six months from the Effective Date (paid June 23, 2021) \$100,000 750,000 On or before the date two years from the date the Agreement was executed \$300,000 1,000,000
+Cash Payments (USD) Share Issuances Year \$50,000 - On the date an offer letter is received from the Minerals Commission of Ghana (paid) \$50,000 - On the Effective Date (paid) \$100,000 250,000 On or before six months from the Effective Date (paid and issued) \$100,000 750,000 On or before the date two years from the date the Agreement was executed